SifatAli008/YouTube-Shorts-Blocker/README.md

 # 🚫 YouTube Shorts Blocker

-A lightweight Chrome extension that **removes YouTube Shorts** from the homepage, sidebar, and search results.
+A lightweight Chrome extension that **removes YouTube Shorts** from the homepage and sidebar, and search.
 ✅ **Toggle ON/OFF easily**
 ✅ **Blocks Shorts dynamically**
 ✅ **Prevents distractions**